favro03/portfolio-of-work/README.md

 * CSS

 ## Screenshot
-Here is a screenshot of the refactored application:
+Here is a screenshot of the completed site:

-![portfolio of work screenshot] (/assets/images/TBD)
+![portfolio of work screenshot] (/assets/images/portfolio-of-work.png)

 ## Link
 Link to my portfolio of work: